tomrpl/vault-user-data/README.md

 | [Usage](#usage)                                       | Instructions for running the analyzer                                                  |
 | [Example Output](#example-output)                     | Sample results from the analyzer (the visualization corresponds to the example output) |

-## Important Notes:
+## Important Notes

-- Those scripts are for education only.
+- Those scripts are for educational purposes only.
 - It is not expected that the contributor(s) of this repository will be available to provide more support.
 - The mathematical formulas expressed here can be changed and adapted to the needs of the user.
 - The code is not optimized for performance and could be improved.